Jean-Jacques Chardeau

-Jean-Jacques Chardeau (/fr/; 1955 or 1956 – 5 November 2025) was a French singer-songwriter.
+Jean-Jacques Chardeau (/fr/; 1957 – 5 November 2025) was a French singer-songwriter.

 His first album, Chardo's Airlines : Escales, received significant airtime on M6.
-He reached the pinnacle of his fame in the 1990s with tours across France and Quebec and albums such as Unrealised and Hors portée.
+He reached the pinnacle of his fame in the 1990s with tours across France and Quebec and albums such as Data Pulsions and Hors Portée.
 His 2010 album Résilience was recorded in the United States alongside Brian Auger, Robert Lamm, Jerry Goodman, and Chris Pinnick.

-Chardeau died on 5 November 2025, at the age of 69.
+Chardeau died on 5 November 2025, at the age of 68.